 The latest model year brings suspension, steering and brake revisions that make daily driving a bit more comfortable without adversely affecting performance.
 Several styling tweaks inside and out have been added, and a new Bose Active Noise Cancellation system has been fitted to quell cabin noise.

-Additionally, an even more potent GT-R Nismo with 600 horsepower and a stiffened suspension will arrive late in the year.
+Additionally, there's now an even more potent Nismo variant with 600 horsepower and a stiffened suspension.

 Heart of the Beast

 The centerpiece of the GT-R is its powerplant, a hand-assembled twin-turbocharged 3.8-liter V6 that pumps out 545 horsepower and 463 lb-ft of torque.
 With the help of launch control, that output is sufficient to propel the coupe from zero-to-60 mph in an eye-popping 2.9 seconds on the way to a quarter mile run of just over eleven ticks - results that shame many cars costing twice as much as the GT-R.

 The GT-R Nismo brings yet more power - 600 horsepower and 481 lb-ft of torque to be exact.
 Those figures are achieved by way of larger turbochargers borrowed from the GT-R GT3 race car, revised ignition timing, and retuned intake and exhaust systems.

 All-wheel-drive and a six-speed dual-clutch automatic transmission play a big role in making the GT-R's accelerative heroics possible, with the later capable of ripping off shifts in the blink of an eye.
 Like other dual-clutch transmissions, it can be slightly unrefined in low-speed driving, but most buyers will find that a small price to pay for the incredible performance it facilitates.